dStern98/Redbubble_Scraper/ReadMe.md

 # About

 This is a Redbubble Scraper.
-It uses Selenium to open up a browser and search for a set of desired results.
+It uses `selenium` to open up a browser and search for a set of desired results.
 It will then download the desired number of images for each search, placing the downloaded files into a folder named `Scraped_Images`.
 The `Scraped_Images` folder will have subfolders named for the inputed search result.
 For example, if the search term was `star trek poster`, then the subfolder name would be `star_trek_poster`.